hoshisabi/hoshisabi.github.io/rpg/burgess/notes.md

   * Asked if she would restore Hurley's shadow to him as a favor for the play
   * She cut the shadow from Fig to show Acesis
 * Explored the area afterwards, walked around Orrery
-* Found Trinket Bauble and
+* Found Trinket Bauble and Charm
   * Asked about sovereign glue but they didn't know about it
 * Found a metal contraption on the balcony upstairs
 * Went to the north, found a desk with flying papers and a cage filled with animated folded paper birds
   * Climbed on desk and the ceiling had boards that when moved showed a bell that said `Toll the bell within this spire / To journey to your heart’s desire. `
   * Opened one and it said:
-      `My darling Bav,Skab had the horn but either lost it or forgot where she hid it.
+      `My darling Bav, Skab had the horn but either lost it or forgot where she hid it.
 Her head is so full of cobwebs.
        Imagine what she’ll be like when she’s senile.Your favorite sister, End`
   * Opened another and it said:
       `Lord Kelek, I have written a new play titled The Agonies of Alagarthas.
 It’s a tragic tale inspired by real-life misfortune that I think you might enjoy.
 You and the other members of the League of Malevolence are invited to Motherhorn to watch a live performance.
 Your missing colleague, Skylla, has been my guest for some time, but I’m afraid she has worn out her welcome.
-In exchange for my generosity, I’m hoping you can take her off my hands.Until our next meeting,Endelyn `
+In exchange for my generosity, I’m hoping you can take her off my hands.
+       Until our next meeting, Endelyn `
   * Opened another letter:
       `Dearest Skab, Mummy’s little warlock spy was happy to betray her companions and reveal that Kelek, Zargash, and the others are conspiring to betray us.
 But fear not.
 Their plots will not succeed.
 Even now, an outside force promises to rid us of the whole stinking lot.
 What’s important is that the Cauldron remain safe.
 Let me know how you wish to proceed.Your beloved sister, End `
-  * Charmay is a warlock of baba yaga, the league of malevolence are the other characters mentioned, the
+  * Charmay is a warlock of Baba Yaga, the league of malevolence are the other characters mentioned, the
   * play is about the elf we met that tried to put out the beacons
 * Moved around the balcony to the remaining door
   * A spectral hand pushed me over the balcony onto the orrery and nearly died